Compensation policy

 • have moved permanently.

-The amount of compensation payable is set by the Government each year.
-We will comply with this.
+• The amount of compensation payable is set by the Government each year and we will comply with this.

 • demolition under any other compulsory order.